Binlog Event Checksum Interoperability

 A version of

-a slave until this is fixed in MySQL.
+a replica until this is fixed in MySQL.
 When reading a binlog file with checksums

 produced by MariaDB >= 5.3.0 but < 5.6.1, it will not realise that checksums